Utah Deaf History and Culture

 Did You Know?

-At the 2005 Reunion for the Utah School for the Deaf, held in the gym at the Sanderson Community Center of Deaf and Hard of Hearing, Ronald Burdett and Celia May Baldwin briefly shared with the alumni about the 1962 Student Strike.
-Duane Harrison, a retired hearing USD teacher, heard Burdett announced that Johnny Murray was the leader of the strike.
+At the 2005 Reunion for the Utah School for the Deaf, held in the gym at the Sanderson Community Center of Deaf and Hard of Hearing, Ronald Burdett and Celia May Baldwin briefly shared with the alums about the 1962 Student Strike.
+Duane Harrison, a retired hearing USD teacher, heard Ron's announcement that Johnny Murray was the strike's leader.
 All those years ago, the teachers could not figure out who was behind the strike because the students refused to say.
-Harrison said, “Now I know who started the strike” (Johnny Murray, personal communication, September 2007).
+Harrison said, "Now I know who started the strike" (Johnny Murray, personal communication, September 2007).

 Videos of the 1962 Student Protest